Measures of irrationality for hypersurfaces of large degree: Introduction

 \section{Introduction}

-The purpose of this paper is to study various measures of irrationality for hypersurfaces of large degree in projective space and other varieties.
+There has been a great deal of recent interest and progress in studying issues of rationality for algebraic varieties (cf. \cite{Kollar}, \cite{Voisin2}, \cite{VoisinChow2}, \cite{Totaro}, \cite{HPT}).
+The purpose of this paper is to investigate a complementary circle of questions: in what manner can one quantify and control ``how irrational" a given projective variety $X$ might be?
+We consider various measures of irrationality for hypersurfaces of large degree in projective space and other varieties.
 The theme is that positivity properties of canonical bundles lead to lower bounds for these invariants.
-In particular, we prove the conjecture of \cite{BCD} that if $X \subseteq \PP^{n+1}$ is a very general smooth hypersurface of dimension $n$ and degree $d \ge 3n$, then any dominant rational mapping $f : X \dra \PP^n$ must satisfy
+In particular, we prove the main conjecture of \cite{BCD} that if $X \subseteq \PP^{n+1}$ is a very general smooth hypersurface of dimension $n$ and degree $d \ge 2n+1$ then any dominant rational mapping $f : X \dra \PP^n$ must satisfy

-with equality if and only if $f$ is given by projection from a point of $X$.\footnote{It was actually conjectured in \cite{BCD} that this statement holds as soon as $d \ge 2n + 1$.
-In their Appendix \cite{Appendix} to the present paper, Bastianelli and De Poi show that our hypothesis $d \ge 3n$ can be relaxed to $d \ge 3n - 2$.}
+We also propose a number of open problems involving this circle of ideas, and we show how our methods lead to simple new proofs of theorems of Ran \cite{Ran} and Behesti--Eisenbud \cite{BE} concerning varieties of multi-secant lines.

 To start with some background, recall that the \textit{gonality} $\gon(C)$ of an irreducible complex projective curve $C$ is defined to be the least degree of a branched covering where $C^\pr$ is the normalization of $C$.
 Thus and it is profitable in general to view $\gon(C)$ as measuring the failure of $C$ to be rational.
 Because of this there has been a certain amount of interest over the years in bounding from below the gonality of various natural classes of curves.
 For instance, a classical theorem of Noether states that if $C \subseteq \PP^2$ is a smooth plane curve of degree $d \ge 3$, then with the relevant coverings given by projection from a point of $C$.
 This was generalized to complete intersection and other curves in \cite[Ex.
 4.12]{LLS} and \cite{HS} by means of vector bundle techniques.
-In another direction, Abramovich \cite{Abramovich} used results of Li and Yau to obtain a linear lower bound on the gonality of modular curves, and the behavior of gonality in certain towers of coverings was studied by Hwang and To \cite{HwangTo} as a consequence of relations they established between gonality and injectivity radii; the paper \cite{BT} contains some interesting applications of these results.
+Abramovich \cite{Abramovich} used results of Li and Yau to obtain a linear lower bound on the gonality of modular curves.
+In a somewhat different direction, it was established in \cite{Lengths} that the Buser-Sarnak invariant of $\text{Jac}(C)$ is linearly bounded above by $\gon(C)$, and the behavior of gonality in certain towers of coverings was studied by Hwang and To \cite{HwangTo} as a consequence of relations they established between gonality and injectivity radii.
+The paper \cite{BT} contains some interesting applications of the results of Hwang--To.